apache/directory-kerby/has-project/docs/has-start.md

 // UserName: The host user name
 // Password: The host password
-// All the hosts with the same user and password HadminLocalTool.local: deploy_keytabs hosts.txt 22 /etc/has/ username password
+// All the hosts with the same user and password admin.local: deploy_keytabs hosts.txt 22 /etc/has/ username password
-HadminLocalTool.local: exit
+admin.local: exit
 ```
 Note: The admin.keytab file is created by the `has-init`.
-In local hadmin tool, you can type "?" for help.
+In local admin tool, you can type "?" for help.